pinkfrangipani/SWEN303/project-report.md

 ##### During Testing

 This looks really flash (the home page)
 This mouse is fast
 What class, sorry?
 (PSYC327)
 I am not sure if I clicked it
-Depends if its meant to do something more than that (rate and submit button) It’s changing colour
+Depends if its meant to do something more than that (rate and submit button)
+It’s changing colour
 Sorry? (navigate to question creator)

 #### During Interview

 Do you have any questions about the prototype?
 No

 Tell us how did you feel when you were testing the prototype?
 Really good, felt like it’s a perfect system

 On a scale from 1 - 5, rate your experience in testing the prototype, where 1 is very negative, 3 is neutral, and 5 is very positive.
 4, 4 and a half

 What are some parts of the prototype that you thought it was difficult to do or was not clear?
 This is probably not part of the prototype, the mouse settings

 What are some parts of the prototype that you thought it was easy or clear?
 Yes, just the general layout, and the straightforward headings

 If the prototype was fully functional, would you use this system for revising course material?
 Why or why not?
-Yes, if someone wrote the questions for me, like the lecturer, not if it was me just because it is time consuming, Definitely use it if the other class members
+Yes, if someone wrote the questions for me, like the lecturer, not if it was me just because it is time consuming
+Definitely use it if the other class members
 You guys did a really good job

 #### User 2

 ##### During Testing